orangedaisy/bshowco/what-i-do.md

 navbar: false
 ---

-I'm a full-time *User Experience Engineer* for [Revalize](https://www.revalizesoftware.com/).
+I currently work full-time as the *User Experience Engineer* for [Revalize](https://www.revalizesoftware.com/).
 I transform complex SCPQ workflows into user-friendly experiences by collaborating with developers, product owners, executives, and our OEM and engineer customers.